Jellyfish-Insights/andromeda/README.md

 This repo contains the main code of the "Andromeda".

-## What is the Andromeda
+## What is the Andromeda?

-It is an OS application that will collect analytics data from YouTube, Google Ads and Facebook and generate reports about it.
+It is an OSS application that will collect analytics data from YouTube, Google Ads and Facebook and generate reports about it.

+Andromeda allow:

+  * [X] Connect to any relational database
+  * [X] Pull data from all social platforms into PostgreSQL database
+  * [X] Store a lifetime of insights and data across all channels

-The idea on making Andromeda possible came by [FEE](https://fee.org/about)
+The idea on making Andromeda possible came by [Jellyfish Insights](http://jellyfishinsights.com/)

 # Building and Running